How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 Scenario 2 — new supplier onboarding

 A new vendor sends their first invoice in an unfamiliar layout.
 Manual process: someone reads it, guesses the right GL code, keys it, and hopes the next one matches.
-Automated process: the tool extracts the fields on the first invoice, learns the coding you applied, and handles every subsequent invoice from that vendor without asking again.
+Automated process: the AI extracts every field on the first try, suggests account codes based on the vendor category, and remembers the mapping for next time.

 What to look for in an invoice automation tool